 If chefs endorse a particular brand of cookware, it's because they're being paid to do so.
-The cookware company gives the restaurant free cookware to use, takes some photos of them using it, and then has the chef say how wonderful the cookware is.
+The cookware company gives the chefs free cookware to use, takes photos of them using it, then has them say how wonderful the cookware is.

 Many chefs would endorse any reasonably good quality product if it is given to them for free.
 This doesn't tell you very much about the cookware, or how it stacks up against other decent quality brands.